Table of contents

 fb-conversion-api-settings-google-tag-manager

 Now put the server container live et voilla: your first Conversion API implementation!
-You have now gone through the entire Meta implementation sequence, nice going!
+You have now completed the entire Meta implementation sequence, nice going!
 From now on, all Meta events are measured and deduplicated both client side and server side.

-You can validate Facebook Event Deduplication in Facebook’s Business Manager.
-Go to your Pixel –> Select Event –> View Details.
+You can validate Facebook Event Deduplication in Facebook's Business Manager.
+Go to your Pixel --> Select Event --> View Details.
 Here you can see how much % of the event is deduplicated.
-We have added the Event ID, which is why we are looking at Event ID in Deduplication Keys.
+We have added the Event ID, so we look at Event ID in Deduplication Keys.
 We see that from the Facebook Pixel 95.35% is deduplicated and from the Conversion API 100%.

 validate-facebook-event-deuplication-business-manager